ingenthr/couchbase-dotnet-on-k8s/README.md

 Creating a Secret to get Containers
 -----------------------------------
-Create a personal access token with read:packages scope at https://github.com/settings/tokens/new, then
+Create a 'classic' personal access token with read:packages scope at https://github.com/settings/tokens/new, then

 `kubectl create secret docker-registry ghcr-login-secret --docker-server=https://ghcr.io --docker-username=$YOUR_GITHUB_USERNAME --docker-password=$YOUR_GITHUB_TOKEN --docker-email=$YOUR_EMAIL`